 What we like:

 - Buil quality is exceptional and expected as these grills are handcrafted using 13 gauge heavy-duty metal.
 Top offset smoker with better heat retention than any other smoke on this list.

 - Large cooking space.
 Impressive cooking capacity can feed 50 to 70 people and plenty of square inches of cooking.

 - Cooking Capacity is versatile and impressive, capable of cooking a whole pig 30 to 40 pounds.

-- The cooking chamber offers plenty of space for pork butts, briskets, and ribs.
+- The cooking surface offers plenty of space for pork butts, briskets, and ribs.

 - The firebox in this grill is constructed out of quarter-inch metal.
 An upgraded insulated firebox is available, which will helps orevent the outside of the firebox from getting too hot.

 - This smoker smoker comes with Stainless steel grates in this grill offer plenty of inches of cooking space, and an optional top or second-tier grate can be purchase, increasing the cooking space available.

 - Good heat and smoke controls, easy to control heat going into the cooking chamber even if the firebox gets too hot.

 - The Slide-out ash pan.
 And the drain hole adds extra convenience when it is time to clean the grill.

 - This smoker has excellent features such as stay-cool handles on slide vents, a ball valve drain and they include a small can of touch-up paint.

 - Good quality built in thermometer.

 - A charcoal Grate in Fire Box protects the buttom of the firebox.

 - Oversized wheels help move this grill around, but you will need some help at 310 at the pounds.